Influenza ﹣ FAQ

 Individuals with mild egg allergy who are considering an influenza vaccination can be given LAIV in primary care setting.
 Individuals with a history of anaphylaxis to egg should have seasonal influenza vaccine administered by healthcare professionals in appropriate medical facilities with capacity to recognise and manage severe allergic reactions.
 Influenza vaccine contains ovalbumin (an egg protein), but the vaccine manufacturing process involves repeated purification and the ovalbumin content is very low.
 Even people who are allergic to eggs are generally safe to receive vaccination.
 Please consult your doctor for details.

-7. My child has asthma.
-Should he avoid influenza vaccination in case it gives him an asthmatic attack?
+21. My child has asthma.
+Should he/she avoid influenza vaccination in case it gives him/her an asthmatic attack?

-Children suffering from lung diseases such as asthma are recommended to receive IIV because of an increased risk of complications associated with influenza.
-However, children 2 years through 4 years who have asthma or who have had a history of wheezing in the past 12 months should not receive live attenuated influenza vaccine (Please refer to Question 6 for details).
+Children suffering from lung diseases such as asthma are recommended to receive inactivated influenza vaccine (IIV) because of an increased risk of complications associated with influenza.
+However, children aged 2 to 4 years who have asthma or who have had a history of wheezing in the past 12 months should NOT receive live attenuated influenza vaccine (Please refer to Question 20 for details).

 Inactivated influenza vaccine is very safe and usually well tolerated apart from occasional soreness, redness or swelling at the injection site.
 Some recipients may experience fever, muscle pain, and tiredness beginning 6 to 12 hours after vaccination and lasting up to two days.
 If fever or discomforts persist, please consult a doctor.
 Immediate severe allergic reactions like hives, swelling of the lips or tongue, and difficulties in breathing are rare and require emergency consultation.